 A season that is a favourite for many, summer isn’t necessarily best for home selling.
 Sales tend to temporarily drop in August due to the summer holidays when people go abroad and children are off school so parents have other priorities.

 Last but not least, we have winter.
 As the colder weather sets in, people are more focused on Christmas and therefore tend to decide to wait until the New Year before thinking of buying/selling.
-Presenting your home in the best light during viewings can be harder in the winter months – particularly outside areas when flowers aren’t in bloom and general curb appeal is much harder to keep on top of if it’s snowing, windy or raining.
+Presenting your home in the best light during viewings can be harder in the winter months – particularly outside areas.
+Flowers aren’t in bloom and general curb appeal is much harder to keep on top of if it’s snowing, windy or raining.
 However although December tends to be the slowest month for house sales, by January this begins to pick up quickly again.

 The right time to sell to potential buyers